 Bystanders, if active, can prevent harm or intervene with safe and positive options before a situation gets worse.
-Examples of active bystander intervention include: not leaving an overly intoxicated person in a bar/party alone, walking a classmate to his/her car after class, calling the police when a potentially violent situation is unfolding, not leaving an unconscious person alone (alerting a CSA or security guard, etc.), or intervening when someone is being belittled, degraded, or emotionally abused (walking victim away from abuser, contacting others for help).
+Examples of active bystander intervention include: not leaving an overly intoxicated person in a bar/party alone, walking a colleague to his/her car after work, calling the police when a potentially violent situation is unfolding, not leaving an unconscious person alone (alerting a CSA), or intervening when someone is being belittled, degraded, or emotionally abused (walking victim away from abuser, contacting others for help).